Review by Karl Verhoven

 Unfortunately Conway isn’t as successful when reviving another long-forgotten foe in the Miracle Man, who’s still lame even when given a power boost.
 The best aspect is returning Johnny Storm’s old friend Wyatt Wingfoot and giving him a part to play going forward.
 That’s when Annihulus escapes the Negative Zone.
 Conway provides him with a credible origin, and there’s an exhilarating pace to all Conway’s plots, but he’s as weak as Thomas when it comes to Invisible Woman, abducted and trapped instead of the power she’d become.
 Otherwise Conway’s personality sequences are good, and he manages to drive an even greater wedge between Reed and Sue Richards, a couple who’d previously been the poster example of domestic harmony.
 The plot’s resolved in FF Masterworks 14.

-Weaker moments drag down the better conceived ideas, but there’s still much to enjoy here.
+Weaker moments drag down the better conceived ideas, but there’s still much to enjoy here, and the content can also be found in the Epic Collection Annihilus Revealed.
 Alternatively used copies of Essential Fantastic Four Volume 6 and Vol. 7 contain the same stories in black and white.